 Kids will glow when they get to see some local and exotic animals and insects on your visit to these places.
 Visit one or all of them!
-Remember to bring your summer essentials (sunscreen and bug spray) and always a face mask.
+Remember to bring your summer essentials: sunscreen, bug spray, a hat, and a water bottle.

 This local fave is perfect for families, and we loved that it was just the right size to see in its entirety, in one day.
 You’ll be up close and personal with lions, tigers, and – you guessed it – bears.
 Oh my!
 Read about our first visit here.